EverLand1/9300-8i_IT-Mode/README.md

 ### Option 1.
   - This can be accessed through the UEFI menu.
 ### Option 2.
   - If you cannot do Option #1, you can also access the shell with a USB flash drive formatted into a bootable Free-DOS drive using Rufus.
 You also must create an EFI/Boot/ folder filepath inside of the USB drive and add the bootx64.efi file into the Boot folder.
+Formatting the drive to Free-DOS will delete all files on the drive, so make sure to add all of the files back onto the drive.

 #### After completing one of these options, proceed below: